Red Wings put captain Dylan Larkin on IR after cross-check that knocked him unconscious

 “No timeframe on it. … we’ll know more in the next few days,” Lalonde said.
 “Unfortunate to lose a player of that caliber for an extended period of time.”

 Lalonde said he spoke to Larkin for about 20 minutes Sunday night and that the 27-year-old center was in good spirits.
-Larkin was tied for the team lead with 25 points (11 goals, 14 points).
+Larkin has 11 goals and 14 assists in 24 games this season.

-Detroit forward David Perron is facing a multigame suspension after he was given a match penalty for intent to injure for cross-checking Artem Zub as the Ottawa defenseman stood next to the prone Larkin in Saturday's game.
-Perron is expected to have an in-person hearing with NHL officials who will determine his punishment.
+Red Wings forward David Perron was suspended for six games by the NHL for cross-checking Ottawa defenseman Artem Zub in the aftermath of the hit on Larkin.
+Perron was given a match penalty for intent to injure for cross-checking Zub as he stood next to the prone Larkin.